bleaktwig/yuadrem-wiki/docs/index.md

 * **Frisian** was the language spoken in the peninsula before The Penance, and remains the most common language in the region.
 It is currently spoken in the sumis of Fremit, Ushpavam, Vamerit, and Xarxage, as well as in the Holy Nation of Ushpavam and the Nation of Meritan.
 A dialect of old Avshenesian, very similar to Frisian, is also spoken by the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.
 * **Shanise** is the main language spoken in the Northern Territories, and it branched out from Avshenese in the thulkrakan side of the ird diaspora.
 As of 802 A.S., it is only spoken in the Nation of Gronselar.
 Shanise is the basis for the gronselarian apomantic system<!-- TODO.
 Link. -->
-* **Voskian** is a family of languages that developed north of the [Zoedrem desert](geography/westlands.md#zoedrem), with the dispersion of the Bughna people<!-- TODO.
-Link. --> in the northern bughna migration.
+* **Voskian** is a family of languages that developed north of the [Zoedrem desert](geography/westlands.md#zoedrem), with the dispersion of the Bughna people in the northern bughna migration.
 It is not currently spoken in any nation, but the family is very common in the six thousand tribes and the peoples of Saefel.
 * **Beash Speech** is an artificial language developed in Voskferm, a now dead nation.
-The language was developed to communicate with the highly intelligent Thunderbeasts<!-- TODO.
+The language was developed to communicate with the highly intelligent Anthutes<!-- TODO.
 Link. -->.
 It is now used by merchants and travelers to ride these creatures across the sumis of the Fesh Peninsula.

 #### Harualian Family
 Some time before the avshenesian family sprouted from Jantherlin, the harualian family started taking shape after the hairusse, qulbaban, and dratlean sides of the ird diaspora.
 While there were many harualian languages existed in the old world, only two survived The Penance.